 Before you begin installation: Be Safe!
 Disconnect one battery terminal and leave it disconnected until installation is complete.
 Make sure you are familiar with the options and features programmed into this radio.
 Locate the antenna jack, the auxiliary input, line outputs and other options you may need before you mount the radio.
 If you want to "bench test" the radio use a fully charged battery.
 DO NOT operate this radio directly from a battery charger.
 Serious damage may result!

-Be sure your radio voltage and polarity matches your vehicle.
-This radio is built for 12 volt negative ground systems only!
-The radio has several protection circuits to help prevent serious damage from wiring errors and power faults in the vehicle electrical system.
+This radio has several protection circuits to help prevent serious damage from wiring errors and power faults in the vehicle electrical system.
 Never use a fuse rated for more than 10 Amps!